Home » Fats » What is Beef Tallow? Includes Recipe for Rendering Tallow!

-In short, beef tallow is a rendered cooking fat made from the fat of a cow.
+In short, beef tallow is a rendered cooking fat made from the fat from a cow.
 Yes—beef fat.
 But saturated fat is awful right?
 There are many posts out there which explain why saturated fats are actually healthy (see this video which debunks the saturated fat myth in 2:35) so this post isn’t going to be about that.
-You can read more about whether saturated fat is healthy from Mark’s Daily Apple.
+You can read more about whether saturated fat is healthy here.
 This post is going to be about flavor and texture.
 Now that we don’t use vegetable oil for high heat cooking at home, I notice the smell of it.
 It has a very distinct aroma that doesn’t agree with me.
 And, when I eat these kinds of oils when I am out at a restaurant, I end up with a tight chest and a raspy cough reminiscent of my asthma attacks.
 Thankfully I don’t get a full blown asthma attack anymore but I avoid them all the same.
 The fact of the matter is, vegetable oils (corn, soy, canola) are most likely genetically modified and are highly refined with deodorizers added to cover up what would be a very rancid smell.
 I can now detect this rancid aroma and frankly it sets off alarm bells in my body.

 I wanted to find a fat to use for frying and I would recommend coconut or palm oil but this can get pricey.
 To fry a batch of French fries you need quite a bit of oil.
 I thought about using schmaltz or chicken fat which I skim from the top of the chicken soup I make.
 But that just gives me a small amount.
 I wanted to get my hands on a large amount of fat for frying French fries and other items and I only had to look as far as my local dairy farm.
 I saw that they sold beef fat in 5 pound bags and that I could render this beef fat into tallow to use for frying.
 I was thrilled but also a bit apprehensive.
 How did I do this thing called ‘rendering’ and what if I messed it up?
 There were many different methods – wet and dry and in the end, I chose the method that seemed like it would be the easiest to clean up after – the wet method.
 We were pleasantly surprised after using beef tallow for frying.
 The fried items came out crispier and surprisingly light.
 They didn’t soak up the oil and fried up easily.